department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ### Task 2 Scenario

 For this second task, imagine that it has been many years since you last had a Tetanus shot, also known as a Tdap shot (tetanus, diphtheria, and pertussis), and would like to know more about how to receive this shot:
-Can you talk me through which group on the right you would expect to find Tdap shot information?
+In which group on the right would you look to find Tetanus, or Tdap, shot information?
-- When you are ready, go ahead and move the Tdap shot card to the right to the place where you think it makes the most sense.
+- When you are ready, go ahead and move the Tdap shot card to the space on the right where it makes the most sense to you.

 <em>(If participant makes their choice without sharing their thought process):